 Skip to content

-Giving photo credit where credit is due within your Instagram posts is extremely important.
+Giving photo credit where credit is due within any of your platforms is extremely important.
 When you do, you’re showing other members of your community that you’re a valuable partner.
 In turn, you can count on more cross-promotion on social media, which helps grow your audience!

-In this article, we’ll cover why you need to credit, how to give photo credit, what a proper credit looks like, crediting style, benefits to crediting and why it’s detrimental to artists and vendors when you don’t credit.
-You have the power to make your Instagram profile a wealth of information and inspiration by doing this one simple thing—crediting!
+Discover why you need to credit, how to credit a photo, what proper credit looks like, crediting style, benefits of crediting, and why it’s detrimental to artists and vendors when you don’t give photo credit.
+In fact, not only is adding image credits the right thing to do, but they also help you become a wealth of information for your followers.

-When you’re learning how to give photo credits on Instagram, you need to know that tagging someone in an image is not credit.
+A photo credit means acknowledging the person or entity that created the original image.
+When you’re learning how to give photo credit, you need to know that tagging someone in an image is not credit.
 (For example, some people will say “tap for tags” in their caption or something simple with no other details.)
-Unless you personally styled the image and shot the photography, your post needs to credit those who were responsible for creating it.
+Unless you personally styled the image and shot the photograph, your post needs to credit the original source responsible for creating it.
+Failing to do so can lead to issues such as copyright infringement.

 Why?